 - Try to skirt around the edges of the final area to avoid aggroing all the dangerous units at once.

 Replay PackAttached is a replay pack of the record speed runs for Raynor on each map.
 These replays provide a demonstration on how to play Raynor.
+In addition, we have broken down which compositions you'll be able to find on each run:

 Writer: LilArrin, monk